 Facilitating personal loans and credit cards requires collecting personal information such as bank accounts, credit history, social security numbers (SSNs) and home addresses.
 This sensitive data, stored in cloud storage solutions including Box and Microsoft OneDrive, is also shared internally via Slack messaging.
 A data security policy must be established to correctly identify and protect the customer’s data privacy and comply with regulatory requirements.

 Security policies enable IT admins to define and enforce rules and take action at various enforcement points in the system.
 Actions such as masking, redacting, watermarking or encrypting the data ensure that it stays protected even if it moves outside the company’s boundaries, whether intentionally or unintentionally.
 For example, individual security policy rules can be set up to block a sensitive document from passing through Slack to unauthorized recipients based on predefined attributes.
 Because security systems are only as effective as the policies that guide their actions, policy management must be as intuitive and straightforward.

 Typically, an admin would have to go into each cloud application individually to configure a uniform set of policies via different user interfaces.
 This approach was both complex and incredibly inefficient.

 Lookout consolidated this myriad of DLP engines into a single, unified system where a common set of IT security policies could be applied and enforced.
 This model offered the best security and overall user experience.
 The firm was able to drastically streamline the workflow needed to create policies, increasing efficiency while reducing the risk of human error.

-Reduce risk with continuous monitoring
+Step 4: Reduced risk with continuous monitoring setup

 Like many organizations, the firm uses Amazon Web Services (AWS) for reliable and scalable cloud computing and storage.
 Data is stored in Amazon Simple Storage Service (Amazon S3) as objects within “buckets”.